davidhoonjin/davidhoonjin.github.io/_posts/2020-02-03-Current Projects.markdown

 <u>Throughout the Project...</u> <br>
 Developed Matlab function :<br>
 1. <a href="/images/GSR_feature.m">Click here to download GSR feature extraction Matlab code</a><br><br>
-Future project idea : &nbsp;&nbsp; "Removing Ocular(and emg) Artifact from EEG through Machine Learning"<br>
--> Motivation - Previous thesis only used ICA-based feature.
-If PCA and Regression based features are considered, accuracy can be improved.
+Future project idea : &nbsp;&nbsp; "I want to combine this empathic system to our daily devices so that the users can share their “actual” emotion with others and furthermore, with things."<br>
 </font>
 <hr style="height:3px">